 Game-changing dining options at Hard Rock Stadium

-This season, in addition to the $500 million-plus renovation that Hard Rock Stadium recently underwent, the Dolphins and their hospitality provider, Centerplate, have completely revamped and enhanced the stadium’s food service operation making it one of the most advanced sports and dining venues in the entire nation.
+In addition to the $500 million-plus renovation that Hard Rock Stadium recently underwent, the Dolphins and their hospitality provider, Centerplate, have completely revamped and enhanced the stadium’s food service operation making it one of the most advanced sports and dining venues in the entire nation.

-Hard Rock Stadium’s roster went from 16 foodservice concepts in 2014 to a total of 38 this season, and it’s a total game-changer.
+Hard Rock Stadium’s roster went from 16 foodservice concepts in 2014 to over of 40 this season, and it’s a total game-changer.
 It may actually have you rethink your tailgate plans.
 Whether you attend a Dolphins or Hurricanes game, a concert, soccer game, or the Orange Bowl, make sure to bring your appetite and prepare for an elevated and winning culinary experience.
 As invited guests, we got to tour and sample the food service with a team from both Centerplate and the Miami Dolphins management.

 Kevin Mitchell, Centerplate general manager at Hard Rock Stadium, said it best: “Win or lose on the field, what we can control is giving fans an authentic slice of the diverse South Florida food scene when they come join us here.
 We take great pride in curating a food and beverage experience that offers something for everyone.”